thunderseethe/thunderseethe.github.io/content/posts/emit-base.md

 We only do extra stuff when `ty.supertype_idx` is `Some` or `ty.is_final` is false.
 Both things we know will never be true for our function types, in which case we fall down to call `self.encode_function` the same as we would when emitting a non subtype.
-So for functions, emitting a subtype saves us a little bit of branching and ultimately doesn't impact our encoding.
+Always emitting a subtype saves us a little bit of branching and ultimately doesn't impact our encoding.
-For structs, our subtype is crucial to our code executing correctly.

-Recall that our closures hinge on casting to their specific environment type within the closure's function body.
-This only works because we emit each environment type as a subtype of their closure's general type.
-If we, naively, emitting all our structs without subtypes, these casts would fail at runtime.
 And that's all for creating our type section we turn each of our `PartialTy`s into a full Wasm subtype and return the section containing all of them.

 That's also everything in emitting Wasm period.